dbauer23/mobaConverterGo/README.md

 moba-converter-go.exe --input input.json 1> your-new-mobafile.mxtsessions
 ```

+Use stream redirection to create a file or pipe it to another app.

+# Other
-# upcoming features
+## Upcoming features
 - output file
-- specify template with flag
+- specify template from seperate file with flag
-- add support for bookmarks

 ...